 Tennis medicine uses screening findings and performance testing results collected to manage tennis player’s risk of injury.
 In addition, performance testing can determine why a player is unsuccessful during games.

 - Power, serve strength, rotational power.

 - Endurance, fatigue.

-An individualized tennis specific rehabilitation program will be implemented to target deficits.
+The implementation of an individualized tennis-specific rehabilitation program to pinpoint target deficits is a useful first step.
 Rehab will focus on impairments found from testing results and physical therapy evaluation.
-Therapists use evidenced-based practice and research to determine interventions.
+Therapists use evidence-based practice and research to determine interventions.